Guleesh and the Princess of France

 He saw that there were seven little branches coming out of the stalk, and seven leaves growing on each little branch, and that there was a white sap in the leaves.
 "It's very strange," said he to himself, "that I never noticed this herb before.
 If there's any power in an herb at all, it would be in such a strange one as this."

-He drew out his knife, cut the plant, and carried it into his own house, stripped the leaves off and cut up the stalk.
+He pulled the plant up by its roots.
+Shaking off the soil, he brought the plant into his house where he stripped off the leaves, and cut up the stalk and root.
 There came a thick, white juice out of it.

 He fell asleep after that, and did not wake till the next morning.